nguyentthong/MAMA/README.md

 ## MAMA’s Augmented Data

-To facilitate future research, we release our augmented data based on the HowTo100M dataset at this link.
+To facilitate future research, we release our augmented data based on the HowTo100M dataset at this link (released later).

 ## Citing MAMA